Bristol Bay: Demographics

-All of these communities are primarily inhabited by Alaska Natives, except for Dillingham and King Salmon; the former being influenced early-on by white salmon-cannery employees of European descent and the latter being heavily populated by military personnel stationed, primarily during Cold War years, at the nearby King Salmon Air Force Station and later by visitors and employees of the nearby Katmai National Park and Preserve.
+All of these communities are primarily inhabited by Alaska Natives, except for Dillingham and King Salmon; the former being influenced early-on by salmon-cannery employees from around the world including European and Asian people.
+King Salmon was populated by military personnel stationed, primarily during Cold War years, at the King Salmon Air Force Station, and later by visitors and employees of the nearby Katmai National Park and Preserve.